Teaching

 Semester: Summer 2020

-Description: This course is offered to Grades 5-6 students at Alexander Twilight Academy through its Summer Leadership Program.
+Description: This course introduces programming to students in Grades 5-6 at Alexander Twilight Academy through its Summer Leadership Program.
 Classes (split by grade level) meet virtually on Mondays to Fridays for six weeks.
 The course is taught in JavaScript.
 Responsibilities include creating the curriculum and course materials, teaching two classes of 8-11 students, grading, holding office hours, and communicating with families on the students’ progress.

 Links: Student portfolios, course syllabus